spidugu444/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

     1.Verify that these CSR are properly initialized.
     2.Initiate a second read from the counter CSR immediately after the first read.
-    3.Verify that the value of the second read from counter CSR is greater than the value of the initial read.
+    3.Ensure that the value of the second read from counter CSR is greater than the value of the initial read.
-    4.Confirm that counter CSRs are correctly incrementing.
+    4.Confirm that user mode counter CSRs are incrementing.

+    Note: This algorithm is only an “approximate test” of the functionality of these CSRs.

 *   **Pass/Fail Criteria:** Self-Check